ETS-Android3/BiteSize/README.md

 Fork the project and clone onto your desktop, and install on an emulator.
 Or drag the .apk file into an emulator.

 ## Functionalities
-Firebase authentication login with either e-mail/pw or Google account
+Firebase authentication login with either e-mail/pw or Google account (Google account only works on our computers due to SHA-1 certificate, unless we sign an apk)
 Firebase reset password
 Firebase logout
 Firebase read and write